vectary/vectary.github.io/viewer-api/methods.md

 # Methods

-!> To be able to run the API methods, enableAPI parameter needs to be enabled `enableAPI=1`.

 **Using object names**

 Practically all API methods rely on object names.
 This makes it transparent and simple to work with, but it's good to make few things clear:
 - Object name represents the name defined in object list inside Vectary project, e.g. `Box 1` at the time time of generating the export in Vectary editor (Viewer tab).
 It's a good idea to organise your object list and to name them properly before generating the export for the Viewer.
 - When referring to object or objects by name, make sure you are respecting case-sensitivity and replacing spaces with underscores, e.g. `Box_1`.
 - Typically there are singular and plural API methods available, e.g. `getObjectByName` and `getObjectsByName`.
 The singular method will always return a single object, if there are multiple objects matching the name, only the first one will be returned.
 The plural method will always return an array of objects, if there are multiple objects matching the name, they will all be returned.